Military Council for the Liberation of Syria: Operations

-March 2025 Latakia clashes
+March 2025 Latakia and Tartus clashes

 In early March 2025, the military council's forces engaged in significant military confrontations with Syria's new security apparatus.
 Clashes began in Beit Ana, birthplace of Colonel Suhayl al-Hasan, after local residents obstructed attempts by security forces to arrest an individual wanted by the transitional government.
 Council forces confronted transitional government military planes and helicopters in the woodlands surrounding Beit Ana and Daliyah in Latakia's countryside.

 On 6 March, the Naval College in Latakia was temporarily seized by the Coastal Shield Brigade, reportedly affiliated with the council, before government forces reclaimed control several hours later.
 Clashes were also reported around the Criminal Security Branch in Latakia and the al-Zira'a neighborhood in Latakia city.
 These military operations resulted in approximately 28 fatalities among Syrian security personnel.
 Seven additional security force members and four civilians were reportedly killed in the Beit Ana area during combat.
+On 10 March, clashes took place in Tartus.